 Windshield wiper blades should be inspected at least twice a year for wear and cracking.
-See "Wiper Blade Check" in the Index for more information.
+See At Least Twice a Year on page 6-10 for more information.

 Replacement blades come in different types and are removed in different ways.
-For proper type and length, see "Normal Maintenance Replacement Parts" in the Index.
+For proper type and length, see Normal Maintenance Replacement Parts on page 5-109.